chitransh09/Pragati-App/README.md

     They can also add their own resources, making it easy to personalize their learning experience
 - To-Do List
     The to-do list makes it easy for students to keep track of their assignments and tasks
-- Chat Feature
-     allows students to connect with their peers and educators.
-They can ask questions, share resources, and collaborate on projects, all within the platform
-- Bookmark System
+- Favorites
-    bookmark system allows students to save their favourite resources for quick and easy access later.
+     students can save their favourite resources for quick and easy access later.
 ---
 ## User Authentication API